-Board certified counselors recognize the importance of completing national standards in education, experience and conduct as established by counseling professionals.
+Counselors who maintain their board certification recognize the importance of completing national standards in education, experience, and conduct as established by counseling professionals.
 Board certification through NBCC helps others recognize your achievement and indicates that you value continued compliance with ethical standards and professional development.
 However, careers sometimes take different paths and you have three options that you can initiate to change your board certification status.

 Please note that you must be current on all fees and not the current subject of an ethics review in order to change the status of your certification.
 You can change the status of your certification at any time during your certification cycle.

-This status is available to board certified counselors who work or volunteer 10 hours or less per week.
-Board certified counselors who are in this status are required to complete annual requirements, including payment of annual certification fees and adherence to NBCC’s ethical standards.
-Board certified counselors in this status are only required to complete 10 clock hours of continuing education every five years in order to maintain this certification status.
+This board certification status is available to counselors who work or volunteer 10 hours or less per week.
+In order to maintain this board certification status, counselors have annual requirements, including payment of annual certification fees and adherence to NBCC’s ethical standards.
+In order to maintain this board certfication status, counselors are required to complete 10 clock hours of continuing education every five years.

-This status is available to board certified counselors who are not currently practicing or volunteering and would like to maintain affiliation with NBCC.
+This board certification status is available to counselors who are not currently practicing or volunteering, but who would like to maintain affiliation with NBCC.
 Counselors with this status pay a reduced annual certification fee and are required to adhere to NBCC’s ethical standards, including disclosure requirements.
 There is no continuing education requirement for this status since individuals are not currently practicing in any capacity.

-Temporary inactive status is an option to those board certified counselors who are not currently working due to extenuating health or family circumstances, including military leave.
+Temporary inactive status is an option to those board certified counselors who are not currently working because of extenuating health or family circumstances, including military leave.
 Counselors who are temporarily inactive are not required to pay an annual certification fee or obtain continuing education clock hours; however, they must adhere to NBCC ethical standards, including disclosure requirements.

 Board certification is a voluntary professional credential; it is not a membership.
-Board certified counselors must meet the established qualification standards and must maintain their certification through annual fees and compliance with NBCC ethical standards.
-Board certified counselors attest to compliance with NBCC ethics policies, including disclosure requirements, each year.
+In order to maintain board certification, counselors must first meet the established qualification standards and then must maintain annual fees and compliance with NBCC ethical standards.
+As part of the maintainance of board certification, counselors attest to compliance with NBCC ethics policies, including disclosure requirements, each year.